kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 Because of `rust-toolchain.toml`, the nightly toolchain should automatically be selected if you run any rustup-based command (like `cargo` or `rustc`).

 The standard binary is the assembler `spcasm` itself.
 There is an additional binary target `brri`, an interactive BRR functionality explorer.
-This requires the `clap` feature.
+Both require the `clap` feature.

 Tests work through the normal rustc test harness, so they can be run with `cargo test` and `cargo bench`.